 Phang Nga Province is just one hour north of Phuket.
 The jungle is as stunning as that of Khao Sok.
 Being closer, this is a much more budget-friendly destination.

 Forest Park Hike (very easy)

-This area in Phang Nga Province is almost entirely flat.
+This particular forest park area in Phang Nga Province is almost entirely flat.
 Thick, verdant jungle with plenty of old-growth trees is the overall theme.
 Several small creeks with cool water make hiking comfortable.
 Plus, riparian areas (areas beside a river or stream) tends to offer the most biodiversity.

 Walking beside majestic limestone karst cliffs is a big part of the attraction.
 There are a few caves and stunning cave-like features as well as springs coming out of the rock.
 One unique spring produces a lovely waterfall.